google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 * Don’t use scroll events or background-position to create parallax animations.
 * Use CSS 3D transforms to create a more accurate parallax effect.
-* For Mobile Safari you can use position: sticky to ensure that the parallax effect gets propagated.
+* For Mobile Safari use `position: sticky` to ensure that the parallax effect gets propagated.

 If you want the drop-in solution head over to the [UI Element Samples GitHub repo](https://github.com/GoogleChrome/ui-element-samples) and grab the [Parallax helper JS](https://github.com/GoogleChrome/ui-element-samples/blob/gh-pages/parallax/scripts/parallax.js)!

-## Problem Parallaxers
+## Problem parallaxers

 To begin with let’s take a look at two common ways of achieving a parallax effect, and in particular why they are unsuitable for our purposes.

 ### Bad: using scroll events

-The key requirement of parallaxing is that it should be scroll-coupled: for every single change in the page’s scroll position the parallaxing elements’ position should update.
+The key requirement of parallaxing is that it should be scroll-coupled; for every single change in the page’s scroll position the parallaxing element's position should update.
 While that sounds simple, an important mechanism of modern browsers is their ability to work asynchronously.
 This applies, in our particular case, to scroll events.
 In most browsers scroll events are delivered as "best-effort" and are not guaranteed to be delivered on every frame of the scroll animation!

-This important piece of information tells us why we need to avoid a JavaScript-based solution that moves elements based on scroll events: **it simply doesn’t guarantee that the parallaxing will keep in step with the page’s scroll position**.
+This important piece of information tells us why we need to avoid a JavaScript-based solution that moves elements based on scroll events: **JavaScript doesn’t guarantee that parallaxing will keep in step with the page’s scroll position**.
 In older versions of Mobile Safari scroll events were actually delivered at the end of the scroll, which made it impossible to make a JavaScript-based scroll effect.
 More recent versions *do* deliver scroll events during the animation, but, similarly to Chrome, on a "best-effort" basis.
-If the main thread is busy with any other work scroll events will not get delivered immediately, meaning the parallax effect will be lost.
+If the main thread is busy with any other work, scroll events will not get delivered immediately, meaning the parallax effect will be lost.

 ### Bad: updating background-position